Bylaws for ARITH [PDF]

 The Steering Committee is responsible for processing requests to hold ARITH-(N+2) and for selecting one site proposal by vote at the ARITH-N Steering Committee Meeting.

-The Steering Committee appoints distinct persons as the General Chair and two or three Program Committee Chairs for ARITH-(N+2).
+The Steering Committee appoints distinct persons as the General Chair and two Program Committee Chairs for ARITH-(N+2).
 Additional officers such as Financial Chair, Publicity Chair, Registration Chair, Proceedings Editor, etc., are appointed at the discretion of the General Chair.

 Bylaw 2 (ARITH Symposium Officers)